 The sweet delicious carrot pudding is mouth-watering.
-However, nobody can deny the fact that carrot is the favorite dessert after the meal.
+However, nobody can deny that carrot is the favorite dessert after a meal.

-I personally cannot have a good meal in the absence of the carrot, and my backyard is always full of carrots.
+I cannot have a good meal without the carrot; my backyard is always full of carrots.
 Do I sound like Rabbit?

 You definitely look forward to planting such a veggie; that organic, which is proven to low diabetes( due to the presence of beta-carotene), enriched with vitamins K, A, and mostly with calcium.

 Follow this article and learn the methods of potting carrot seeds and several ways to take care of them.

 Table of Contents

 - Best Time to Plant Carrots

 - The Best Varieties of Carrot to Plant